dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 ---

-In a real app you would typically put each class from your model in a separate file.
-For the sake of simplicity, this tutorial puts all the classes in one file.
+A production app would typically put each class in a separate file.
+For the sake of simplicity, this tutorial puts these classes in one file.

 ## Register the context with dependency injection

 Services (such as `BloggingContext`) are registered with [dependency injection](http://docs.asp.net/en/latest/fundamentals/dependency-injection.html) during application startup.
-Components that require these services (such as your MVC controllers) are then provided these services via constructor parameters or properties.
+Components that require these services (such as MVC controllers) are then provided these services via constructor parameters or properties.

 To make `BloggingContext` available to MVC controllers, register it as a service.